Shinetaku/DotNet-Core-SteelToe-Workshop/Session-01/Lab-01/README.md

 ## Review App Architecture

-1. Data storage - Notice in the app startup, a data context of "InMemory" is created.
+1. Data storage - Notice in the services app /Services/Startup.cs, a data context of "InMemory" is created.
 This will (initially) be used to store the Fortunes.
 ![alt text][vsCodeStartupCs]
-2. Entity framework - The App is utilizing EntityFrameworkCore, with a single entity of Fortune.
+2. Entity framework - The services app is utilizing EntityFrameworkCore /Services/models/Fortune.cs, with a single entity of Fortune.
 ![alt text][vsCodeFortuneCs]
-3. Microservice endpoints - The app has 6 endpoints: GET /fortunes, GET /random, GET /{fortunId}, POST fortune, PUT /{fortunId}, DELETE /{fortunId}
+3. Microservice endpoints - The services app has 6 endpoints /Services/Controllers/FortuneController.cs: GET /fortunes, GET /random, GET /{fortuneId}, POST fortune, PUT /{fortuneId}, DELETE /{fortuneId}
 ![alt text][vsCodeFortuneControllerCs]

 ## Review Manifest

 1. To push the app to PCF, a configuration must be provided.
-The App has a manifest.yml file with all needed values.
+The services app has a /Services/manifest.yml file with all needed values.
 [The app name to be used by PCF]
 ```
 name: fortune-teller-services